mossr/TrashMDP.jl/README.md

 - **plots**: Saved visualizations

 ## Running
-- Either open `TrashMDP.jl.ipynb` and run the cells, or open Julia on a command line, cd to `src` and run the following:
+- Either open `TrashMDP.jl.ipynb` and run the cells, or cd to `src` and open a [Jupyter notebook](https://github.com/JuliaLang/IJulia.jl), then run the following:

 ```julia
 include("simulation.jl")